spatie/crawler/README.md

     ->startCrawling($url);
 ```

-The argument passed to `setObserver` must be an instance that implement the `\Spatie\Crawler\CrawlObserver`-interface:
+The argument passed to `setObserver` must be an object that implements the `\Spatie\Crawler\CrawlObserver`-interface:

 ```php
 /**